ShareTraitProject/ShareTraitDatabase/README.md

 This release snapshot contains the validated dataset, metadata, and code associated with version **v1.0.0**.
 Please use the **DOI** when citing this resource in publications.

+:memo: Please take a look at the [general-release-version-overview](https://github.com/ShareTraitProject/ShareTraitDatabase/edit/main/README.md#general-release-version-overview) section for the overview of the information found in this release

 ## Repository Structure

 The SharetraitDatabase repository is structured as follows.
 Only the ShareTraitDatabase repository is described